Please refer to section 3 for when this updated agreement takes effect

-If Client requires training services (in addition to those agreed and included in the commercial agreement), Provider may charge for those training services under a separate agreement.
+If Client requires training services (in addition to those agreed and included in the Order), Client may be charged for those training services under a separate Order.

 8. SERVICES NOT LOCALLY AVAILABLE

 Client agrees and accepts that the Software is hosted by Provider and will only be accessible using the Internet (or other connection to Provider’s servers) and an instance of the Software will not be provided or be available “locally” from Client’s own servers.

 9. SERVICES ARRIVE IN PARTS

 Provider may at its sole and absolute discretion provide and charge for the Software in various modules, packages and combinations from which Client may choose as specified in an Order.